Chandrapur Bagicha

-Chandrapur Bagicha is a census town in Kamrup district in the state of Assam, India.
+Chandrapur Bagicha is a census town in Kamrup Metropolitan district,Guwahati in the state of Assam, India.

 Demographics

 As of 2001 India census, Chandrapur Bagicha had a population of 5230.
 Males constitute 55% of the population and females 45%.
 Chandrapur Bagicha has an average literacy rate of 73%, higher than the national average of 59.5%; with male literacy of 78% and female literacy of 66%.
 11% of the population is under 6 years of age.